 Boogie boards and sand toys are complimentary for guests.
 All you have to do is check them out for the day and turn them back in at the end of the day.
 My kids used the boogie boards as skim boards and they worked pretty well.
 Lucky for us it isn’t one board per family.
 You can check out as many as you need.
 They do have waiters that come down to the beach if you want to order food and drink.
 The chairs and umbrellas are first come.

-There is a family room with an assortment of board games available for check out.
+There is a family room with an assortment of board games available for checkout.
 We checked out a couple of games and kept them all week.
-At night we sat around playing the games together.
+At night we sat around playing games together.
 You can sit and play the games in the family room as well.

 Also in the family room is a movie library with every movie Disney has ever made!
 You can check these movies out and take them back to your room.
 The rooms are nice here, so you will definitely spend some time hanging out in them!